Description

 - Foliage stage: adult

-- Species origin: Japan, East Asia
+- Origin of the species: Japan, East Asia

 - Origin of cultivar: unknown

-Description of Hedera rhombea 'Submarginata Arborescens
+Description of Hedera rhombea ‘Submarginata Arborescens’

 - Growth habit: shrubby